 Accessory Dwelling Unit (ADU) Grant Program

 This program awards grants directly to local governments.
-If you are a resident interested in potential ADU financing, please contact your local Colorado Housing and Finance Authority (CHFA) representative.
+If you are a resident interested in potential ADU financing, please contact your local Colorado Housing and Finance Authority (CHFA) representative at askchfa@chfainfo.com.

 Announcement!

-DOLA has released Guidelines for the Accessory Dwelling Unit Grant Program and will host an informational webinar at 1:00 PM on Tuesday, July 29 for those interested in learning more about the grant program.
-The first funding cycle opens on Friday, August 1st and closes on Friday, August 29th.
+DOLA has released Guidelines for the Accessory Dwelling Unit Grant Program and hosted an informational webinar (slides and recording) for those interested in learning more about the grant program.
+The first [preliminary] funding cycle runs from Friday, August 1st to Friday, August 29th*.
 Grants for this program are exclusively available to ADU Supportive Jurisdictions.

 - Applications must be submitted through the DLG Grants Portal.
 An instructional video tutorial on using the DLG Grants Portal is available on DOLA's YouTube.
 Please contact the Planning Grants Unit Manager if experiencing issues accessing the application.

-- A second funding round is anticipated in late 2025 pending funding availability.
+- A second funding round is anticipated in early 2026 pending funding availability.

 - Only ADU Supportive Jurisdictions (certified by DOLA) are eligible to apply for ADUG funding.